 Lifestyle changes addressing diet or stress are usually the first approach to IBS treatment.

 Stress and anxiety treatments

-Doctors once believed that IBS was caused by stress, and although the causes are now seen as more varied, addressing stress and anxiety is a common treatment approach.
-Some people do not experience generalized anxiety or stress, but do experience anxiety and extreme vigilance around their IBS symptoms and gastrointestinal functions (known as GI symptom-specific anxiety).
-People with this kind of anxiety often limit their exposure to activities and situations that would be affected by their IBS, which can create a vicious cycle of building anxiety and stress, thus increasing symptoms.
-Behavioral therapy, like cognitive behavioral therapy, psychotherapy, relaxation therapy, biofeedback and hypnotherapy, may be used to help individuals both manage general stress and break this cycle.
+Addressing generalized stress and anxiety is a common treatment approach.
+Some people experience anxiety around their IBS symptoms (known as GI symptom-specific anxiety), and may limit their exposure to activities and situations that would be affected by their IBS.
+This can increase their anxiety, creating a vicious cycle that increases their symptoms.
+Therapies like cognitive behavioral therapy, psychotherapy, relaxation therapy, biofeedback and hypnotherapy may be used to help individuals both manage general stress and break this cycle.
 Self-care to manage stress is another option, with common techniques including meditation, yoga and exercise.

 IBS and diet